hiredigital-exercises/test-ats/README.md

 ## Details and Limitations

 1. You must use functional components and hooks and the latest version of React.
-1. Data must be editable, and saved to LocalStorage.
-1. Prefill with dummy data of your choice, with at least 5 clients, 20 jobs, and 20 applicants each.
+1. A user must have the ability and edit / add data on this test application.
 1. Deploy code in a working demo to Vercel.